-A Palestinian writer and activist, Rami graduated From Hebrew University in Jerusalem, where he started his political activism with the “Tajamoa” student group (National democratic union of Palestinians).
+A Palestinian writer and activist, Rami graduated from the Hebrew University of Jerusalem, where his political activism got its start with the “Tajamoa” student group (National Democratic Union of Palestinians).

-He is one of the founders of the Palestinian activist group, “Khotweh” (a “step” in Arabic), which was very active on the issues of home demolitions and Palestinian identity in Lyd and Ramleh, mixed Jewish-Arab cities in occupied historical Palestine, especially among youth.
+He is one of the founders of the Palestinian activist group, “Khotweh” (a “step” in Arabic), which focused on home demolitions and Palestinian identity in Lyd and Ramleh, mixed Jewish-Arab cities in occupied historical Palestine, particularly with youth.

-Rami started his professional life in the pharmaceutical and tech industries.
-He later served as a parliamentary consultant and spokesperson for Palestinian member of Knesset Haneen Zoabi.
+Rami started his career in the pharmaceutical and tech industries.
+He later served as a parliamentary consultant and spokesperson for Palestinian Member of Knesset Haneen Zoabi.

 On one of his many travels, Rami found himself being asked why people don’t see more Palestinian travelers.
-After thinking about it for a second he coined the phrase: “Because we’re preOCCUPIED with other shit,” which he hasn’t stopped repeating ever since.
+After thinking about it for a second, he coined the phrase: “Because we’re preOCCUPIED with other shit,” which he hasn’t stopped repeating since.